prashanthrajagopal/good-life/README.markdown

+Split bills easily among your friends / family.

-This is a work in progress Ruby on Rails App for splitting bills among users.
+This is a fully responsive and work in progress ROR app.